Private Rate-Constrained Optimization with Applications to Fair Learning: Additional Experimental Details

 \subsection{Compute Performance}

-We provide a computational comparison between methods in \Cref{tab:wall_clock_performance}, where we report the mean time of computing an SGD step, compared to a DP-SGD step and a \method step on a 8 core CPU machine on Adult and Credit-Card on a batch size of 512.
-For reference, we also report the mean time of a DP-FERMI step using the publicly-available implementation.
+We provide a computational comparison between methods in \Cref{tab:wall_clock_performance}, where we report the mean time of computing an SGD step, compared to a DP-SGD step and a \method step on an eight-core CPU machine on Adult and Credit-Card on a batch size of 512.
+For reference, we also report the mean time of a DP-FERMI step using the publicly available implementation.

 \textbf{\method is 3 orders of magnitude faster to train than DP-FERMI on the same machine.} Our algorithm builds on DP-SGD with the only additional overhead being computing the dual updates, which scales linearly in the number of constraints.